sylk80/tictactoe_team/docs/BACKLOG.md

 ### User acceptance test 1.2 - First round

-:heavy_plus_sign: Given the first round of a TicTacToe game
+Given the first round of a TicTacToe game

-:construction: When Player X places their mark on the board
+When Player X places their mark on the board

-:heavy_exclamation_mark: Then the first round of the game is printed
+Then the first round of the game is printed

 #### Unit tests

-:heavy_exclamation_mark: Then the mark will be added to the board
+Then the mark will be added to the board

-:heavy_exclamation_mark: Then the "Player X:" message is printed
+Then the "Player X:" message is printed

-:heavy_exclamation_mark: Then the board with the new mark is printed
+Then the board with the new mark is printed

 #### Tech debt